AaronFeng753/Waifu2x-Extension-GUI/README.md

 ```
 1. This software won't upload anything to the internet, so we won't collect any data from you, we even don't have a server.

-2. This sofware will only connect to the internet when check for new update and update the QRCode on the Donate tab, which will download two .ini files and two .jpg files from GitHub and Gitee.(Gitee is a copycat version of GitHub in China mainland)
+2. This sofware will only connect to the internet when check for new update and update the QRCode on the Donate tab, which will download two .ini files and two .jpg files from GitHub and Gitee.
+(Gitee is a copycat version of GitHub in the Chinese mainland)

 In conclusion, we won't collect any data from you.
 If you don't trust us, you can read the source code yourself or stop using this software.
 ```